 Responding to businesses’ and government’s need for more skilled employees, Australia is increasing aid investments in youth skills training and job placements, technical and vocational education and training, and higher education (see also Investments for Enhancing Human Development).

 The Australian High Commission hosts regular PNG business and development roundtable meetings and we also engage with the Australia – PNG Business Council, which focuses on developing and supporting trade and investment between Australia and Papua New Guinea.
-Australia will also provide targeted assistance to help PNG comply with trade and investment obligations including the Pacific Agreement on Closer Economic Relations (PACER) Plus negotiations and the WTO Agreement on Trade Facilitation.
-We will also support PNG’s preparations to host the Asia-Pacific Economic Cooperation (APEC) forum in 2018.
+Australia will also provide targeted assistance to help PNG comply with trade and investment obligations.
+We are supporting PNG’s preparations to host the Asia-Pacific Economic Cooperation (APEC) forum in 2018.

 Transport Sector Support Program

 The PNG-Australia Transport Sector Support Program (TSSP) has been the primary Australian Government investment in transport infrastructure in PNG since 2007.
 The long term development goal of TSSP is a safe, reliable transport system that enables economic and social development in PNG.
 The majority of TSSP funding is spent on roads through Papua New Guinea’s Department of Works, directly assisting it to maintain sections of the core network of 16 National Priority Roads.